Winter storm hits Northeast, causing difficult driving, closed schools and canceled flights

 “Simply put, conditions are extremely poor,” The Doylestown Township Police Department posted.
 “Most roads are snow covered and slick.
 Please stay home unless absolutely necessary.”

-Some of the highest snowfall totals, 8 inches (20 centimeters) or more, were forecast for parts of the northern suburbs of New York City, Connecticut, southeastern Massachusetts and Rhode Island, according to the National Weather Service.
-Wind gusts could hit 60 mph (100 kph) off the Massachusetts coast and 40 mph (65 kph) in interior parts of southern New England.

 Ahead of the storm, Massachusetts Gov. Maura Healey told all non-essential Executive Branch employees to not report to work Tuesday.
-Boston schools were closing and a parking ban was in effect.
+Boston schools were closed and a parking ban was in effect until 4 p.m.
 Similar closures and bans were put in place in other cities and towns.
 Emergency officials had equipment in place to help keep roads clear.

 Boston Mayor Michelle Wu said the city’s homeless shelters would remain open.